-Subacromial bursitis is a painful, restrictive shoulder condition that affects the majority of patients at Pivotal Motion Physiotherapy.
-Physiotherapy treatment of subacromial bursitis is about maintaining range of moment, strength and improving mobility of the neck and upper back.
+Subacromial bursitis treatment involving physiotherapy is about maintaining range of moment, strength and improving mobility of the neck and upper back.
 To assist patients with shoulder pain, call Pivotal Motion soon.

 Bursae are fluid filled sacs present in joints.
 A bursa serves to decrease friction in joints.
 The sacs are lined by a membrane called the synovial membrane and encompass the synovial fluid.